Enhancing Your Digital Asset Management System

 In summary, basic DAM metadata is valuable in helping with short-term tasks like categorization, organizing, and search.
-However, you enable even more opportunities in the long-term by using a more comprehensive metadata schema such as MODs or Dublin Core—both available in Starter — Active Digital Preservation.
+However, you can enable even more opportunities in the long-term by using a more comprehensive metadata schema such as MODs or Dublin Core—both available in Starter — Active Digital Preservation.

 Automated content harvesting

-When your valuable digital is born in other applications, Active Digital Preservation uses seamless APIs to pull information from content locations into a preservation platform as a single source of historical knowledge.
+When valuable digital content is created in other applications, Active Digital Preservation uses seamless APIs to pull information from content locations into a preservation platform as a single source of historical knowledge.

-What to do with DAM content at the end of a contract agreement?
-When decommissioning applications, your valuable digital content can be migrated using Active Digital Preservation to keep this information alive in your ecosystem - even if the application itself has become obsolete.
+What can you do with DAM content at the end of a contract agreement?
+When decommissioning applications, your valuable digital content can be migrated using Active Digital Preservation to keep this information alive in your ecosystem, even if the application itself has become obsolete.

 Conveying the value of a standards-based preservation solution to stakeholders is crucial.
-Show the core values of preservation: search, access and actionability for how you’ll use it in the future.
+To start, you can consider and present the core values of preservation: search, access and actionability for how you’ll use it in the future.

 Find those advocates within the business who are your biggest cheerleaders to help get the backing, money and support you need.
 Be confident why you need a Digital Preservation strategy and be prepared to show how it would make you compliant and mitigate risks.

-When it comes to Digital Preservation- the earlier you get started, the better.
-Digital Preservation can’t wait, our digital content is just too fragile.
+When it comes to Digital Preservation, earlier is always better.
+Our digital content is too fragile—Digital Preservation can’t wait.

-- Automated Preservation Actions- just drag and drop your digital content in and all of the ongoing preservation actions to keep your content alive will happen automatically.
+Automated Preservation Actions: drag and drop your digital content in and all of the ongoing preservation actions to keep your content alive will happen automatically.

-- 5GB of Cloud Storage- Plenty of storage to get started is included.
-This first 5GB is all yours for FREE, forever!
+5GB of Cloud Storage: This first 5GB is all yours for FREE, forever!
 You can grow to many of our tiered options, or stick to the 5GB if that suits your needs.

 For those looking to add a Digital Preservation layer to their existing Digital Asset Management (DAM) system, we recommend using Starter in 3 ways:

-- 1. Build the case- facing the common challenges of a lack of time and budget?
+Facing the common challenges of a lack of time and budget?
 Use Starter to get buy-in from your stakeholders and elevate the value of your project.
-Click here for some great tips

-- 3. Research and learning- not only is Starter a powerful free tool, but it also comes with some great ways to continue your research in Active Digital Preservation.
-When you sign up, you’ll gain access to the Preservica Community Hub- the world’s largest and most active online Digital Preservation forum.
+Not only is Starter a powerful free tool, but it also comes with some great ways to continue your research in Active Digital Preservation.
+When you sign up, you’ll gain access to the Preservica Community Hub, the world’s largest and most active online Digital Preservation forum.
 Ask questions, network, share, learn, and have fun.
 There are some great discussions and threads around the DAM preservation conversation, including this one on incorporating Digital Preservation into your DAM program.

-Here’s a free way to get started with Digital Preservation, add a preservation layer to your existing Digital Asset Management (DAM) system, learn more, or to start building the case for Digital Preservation.
+Get started with Digital Preservation for free.
+Add a preservation layer to your existing Digital Asset Management (DAM) system, learn more, or start building your case for Digital Preservation at your organization.